valkey-io/valkey-doc/commands/acl-cat.md

 The command shows the available ACL categories if called without arguments.
-If a category name is given, the command shows all the Redis commands in the specified category.
+If a category name is given, the command shows all the Valkey commands in the specified category.

 ACL categories are very useful in order to create ACL rules that include or